 Felix Kloman, a former board member of the Nonprofit Risk Management Center and highly-regarded visionary in the field of risk management offers the following advice about the opportunity for a wider view:

 “Risk management, particularly its enterprise approach, is reaching a peak in organizational attention….
-2005 is therefore an opportunity to redefine the process of risk management within organizations, a time to adopt new ideas, try approaches and generate results….
+2005 is, therefore, an opportunity to redefine the process of risk management within organizations, a time to adopt new ideas, try approaches and generate results….

-Risk management is not just about compliance…buying insurance, or reducing personnel accidents, or quality control, or securing data, or protecting property or fairness to employees, or even contingency planning.
+Risk management is not just about compliance…buying insurance, reducing personnel accidents, quality control, securing data, protecting property or fairness to employees, or even contingency planning.
 It is all of these and more.
 It tries to recognize opportunities in risk as well as concentrations of downside outcomes and the correlations that reduce them.
 It looks at organizations as entire entities rather than the sum of individual parts.

 That is why I’ve insisted that the goal of risk management is to enhance the flexibility and resilience of an organization so that it can build and maintain the confidence of… stakeholders in an uncertain future [emphasis added].”

 Taking a panoramic view requires that you seek the perspective of a diverse group of people as you work to identify and address threats and opportunities.
-Some nonprofits tackle risk management with great ambition, but fail to consider the viewpoint of line-staff, service volunteers or even the people receiving services from your agency.
+Some nonprofits tackle risk management with great ambition but fail to consider the viewpoint of line staff, service volunteers, or even the people receiving services from your agency.
 Participants can help provide a wide-angle view of potential problems and the need for thoughtful communication.

 Resolution #5: Get to know your advisors

 One of the insights that often results from a risk assessment is an updated view about the types of services available from the nonprofit’s insurance professional (agent or broker).
-Or an organization may learn that it should be consulting legal counsel more regularly for advice concerning contracts with partner agencies, vendors or other matters of importance.
+Or an organization may learn that it should be consulting legal counsel more regularly for advice concerning contracts with partner agencies, vendors, or other matters of importance.

 Unfortunately, too many organizations view the call for help to an advisor as a last resort.
 A better approach is to view your advisors as partners in your mission.
 Great advice can help keep your organization healthy and poised to meet its ambitious goals for the future.
-Failing to seek advice in a timely fashion can lead to unnecessary turmoil, expense and even disaster.
+Failing to seek advice in a timely fashion can lead to unnecessary turmoil, expense, and even disaster.

-Most lawyers, CPAs and insurance professionals that work with nonprofits can readily share a horror story of the client who “didn’t call me until it was too late for me to help.”
+Most lawyers, CPAs, and insurance professionals that work with nonprofits can readily share a horror story of the client who “didn’t call me until it was too late for me to help.”